 - Reduced workload option: The Daily Cal understands that some applicants may have disabilities and/ or extenuating circumstances that would prevent them from working two full days per week, such as a necessary, paying job that takes up a significant amount of time outside of classes.
 If this is the case, applicants may choose to apply for a reduced workload position, which would involve working one day per week instead of two.

-- After serving as a video producer, a staff member may go on to become the deputy multimedia editor or the multimedia editor.
+- After serving as a video producer, a staff member may go on to become a deputy multimedia editor or the multimedia editor.

 Past Projects and Samples